 Thanks for your patience.
 As informed above, your reported issue has been resolved.

-Please use following code snippet, based on new Document Object Model (DOM)., with latest release of Aspose.Pdf for .NET.
+Please use the following code snippet, based on the new Document Object Model (DOM), with the latest release of Aspose.Pdf for .NET.
 It will serve the purpose.

 Please feel free to contact us for any further assistance.